google/dart-neats/typed_sql/doc/03_writing_queries.md

 Often you'll want to lookup multiple point queries at the same time, this can be easily done using `db.select`.
 This works the same as `.select` except, there is only one result row, all values are `Expr` objects.
-Hence, we can lookup a book and an author in a single query performing two point queries at once:
+Hence, we can lookup a book and an author in a single query performing two point queries at once, saving a round-trip to the database:

 ```dart bookstore_test.dart#select-book-and-author
 final (book, author) = await db.select((